Homelander: The Boys (2019–present)

-He is also possessive, paranoid, vindictive, insensitive, reckless with his powers, and incapable of accepting the possibility of any flaw in his person or decision-making.
-Unlike in the comic series, Homelander coerced Butcher's wife into having sex with him after she had been assigned as his assistant.
+He is also highly self-righteous, delusional, possessive, paranoid, vindictive, insecure, insensitive, hypocritical, reckless with his powers, and incapable of accepting the possibility of any flaw in his person or decision-making.
+Unlike in the comic series, Homelander rapes Butcher's wife after she has been assigned as his assistant.
 However, he left her alive and, though he was unaware of it until the end of the season, pregnant with his son, Ryan.
 His discovery of the lies surrounding Ryan's existence influences his decision to maim the scientist responsible for his upbringing, Jonah Vogelbaum, and murder Madelyn Stillwell.
 However, his emotional incompetence and sociopathic traits initially alienate him from his son, and the loss of Stillwell's moderating influence on his behavior unbalances him further.
-He enters a sexual relationship with Stormfront, despite a difficult beginning, and conspires with her to remove his son from Becca's care and turn the public against "supervillains," creating public outcry for the creation of more superheroes.
+He enters a sexual relationship with Stormfront, despite a difficult beginning, and conspires with her to remove his son from Becca's care and turn the public against "supervillains", creating public outcry for the creation of more superheroes.
+Stormfront is critically injured by Homelander's son Ryan and Maeve blackmails Homelander into letting the boy go and leaving her alone.

-Stormfront is critically injured by Homelander's son Ryan, and Maeve blackmails Homelander into letting the boy go and leaving her alone.
 In a series of television interviews, he is forced to denounce his relationship with Stormfront and apologize for his actions.
-Partly to moderate Homelander's behavior, CEO Stan Edgar and Vought's board of directors installs Starlight as co-captain of The Seven.
-However, in response to this, Homelander bribes Edgar's secret adoptive daughter Vic Neuman into opening an investigation into Edgar, ousting him from Vought, with Homelander assuming control of the company himself.
-He appoints Ashley Barrett as his puppet ruler and antagonizes Starlight by reinstating the Deep as a member of the Seven and falsely announcing that the two are in a relationship during the finale of American Hero; after Starlight denounces Homelander and Vought and abandons her persona as Starlight via a livestream, Homelander says that he dumped her and accuses her of engaging in human trafficking via her charitable foundation, the Starlight House.
+Partly to moderate Homelander's behavior, CEO Stan Edgar and Vought's board of directors install Starlight as co-captain of The Seven.
+However, in response to this, Homelander bribes Edgar's secret adoptive daughter Victoria Neuman into opening an investigation into Edgar, ousting him from Vought, with Homelander assuming control of the company himself.
+Before leaving, Edgar warns Homelander that he will not be here to clean up his messes.
+He appoints Ashley Barrett as his puppet ruler and antagonizes Starlight by reinstating The Deep as a member of the Seven and falsely announcing that the two are in a relationship during the finale of American Hero.
+After Starlight denounces Homelander and Vought and abandons her persona as Starlight via a livestream, Homelander says that he dumped her and accuses her of engaging in human trafficking via her charitable foundation, the Starlight House.
 After learning that Queen Maeve not only acted as an informant for the Boys but also slept with their leader Billy Butcher, Homelander has her detained at Seven Tower with the intention of harvesting her eggs.
-Homelander would later learn of his connection with Soldier Boy after receiving a call from him.
+Homelander later learns of his connection with Soldier Boy after receiving a call from him.
 After confirming this connection with Black Noir, Homelander savagely murders the latter.
-When Homelander attempts to connect with Soldier Boy by introducing him to Ryan and saying that all three of them could be a family, Soldier Boy disowns him as a weak, damaged, attention-seeking disappointment and attempts to kill or depower him (as part of his deal with Butcher); Homelander turns against Soldier Boy after the latter strikes Ryan, but is forced to reluctantly fight Queen Maeve.
-He publicly introduces his son, Ryan, killing a pro-Starlight protestor in the process, much to the applause of his and Stormfront's supporters.
+He later picks up Ryan from Mallory's house after intimidating her.
+When Homelander attempts to connect with Soldier Boy by introducing him to Ryan and saying that all three of them could be a family, Soldier Boy disowns him as a weak, damaged, attention-seeking disappointment and attempts to kill or depower him (as part of his deal with Butcher).
+Homelander turns against Soldier Boy after the latter strikes Ryan, but is forced to reluctantly fight Queen Maeve.
+He later introduces his son Ryan to his and Stormfront's supporters at Vought Tower.
+There, a pro-Starlight protestor hits Ryan in the face with a soft drink can, provoking Homelander to kill him with his heat vision.
+This grants him the applause of his and Stormfront's supporters, while Ryan is impressed.